Vignesh-I-PV/Test-RLH-Design-Central/context.md

 Chrome extension tool wasn't connected) — worth a real click-through pass, especially the Leaflet ref-remount behaviour on repeated filter clicks, which is a known rough edge of mixing an imperative library into this app's otherwise-declarative render pattern.

+### 2026-07-28 — Three bugs found from live testing of the deployed map view
+1. **Route/vehicle filters as chip rows didn't scale** — a real plan with 24 routes wrapped the chip row across 2+ lines (confirmed via screenshot).
+Converted both to proper dropdowns:
+   Routes is a multi-select checkbox dropdown (matches "single, multi, and all" from the original spec) with a "Done" button to close; Vehicle stays single-select but as a clickable dropdown list instead of a chip row.
+Both close/reopen via the same toggle state, mutually exclusive (opening one closes the other).

+2. **Real flow gap: pushing a plan made it disappear from both the Design Inputs ingestion log AND Design Review** — root cause: `doPush()` called `deleteIngestedRlhPlanDraft(code)` after a successful push, deleting the `rlh_ingested_plans` row entirely.
+That row is the ONLY source for both Design Review's plan card (via `ingestedRunFor`/`ingestedRlhPlans[code]`) and the Design Inputs ingestion log (`ingestedPlans`, reconstructed from the same table on load) — so deleting it broke both at once, not two separate bugs.
+Fixed by no longer deleting anything on
+   push: the ingested record is the permanent per-SC ingestion log (upsert-by-SC-code, only ever replaced by re-ingesting that SC, never cleared by pushing); push status is tracked separately. `deleteIngestedRlhPlanDraft()` itself is now unused — left in place rather than removed, in case a future "explicitly delete this ingested plan" action wants it.

+   **Related durability bug found while fixing this**: Design Review's Push/Finalise buttons now correctly become a static "Pushed to Alignment" tag once pushed (replacing the old always- clickable buttons) — but the underlying `pushed` flag (`st.pushedSCs`) was PURE local session state, never persisted or reconstructed on reload (same bug class as the Acknowledge- visibility fix from a few rounds ago).
+After a refresh, an already-pushed plan would have reverted to showing a clickable "Push to alignment" button again.
+Fixed all 3 places that compute this (`reviewList`, `planCards`, `reviewDetail`) to also check `d.plans.some(p => p.scCode === code)` — real, persisted, reconstructed-on-load data — not just the ephemeral local flag.

+### 2026-07-28 (later same day) — Network Map rebuilt (route plan views only)
+User asked to read the original prototype repo (`V2.0-RLH-Design-Central`) to understand this tab's structure before building.
+Could not fetch that repo's actual source this session — GitHub's robots.txt blocks automated fetching of raw file content on every path tried (blob viewer, `/raw/`, `raw.githubusercontent.com`), and the browser tool timed out.
+Rather than guess blind, used this fork's own existing `mapVals()`/Network Map scaffold instead — it's the same codebase lineage and already had a `mapDataSource` ('generated'/'ingested') toggle partially built, just wired backwards from what was needed (see below) and rendering fabricated SVG geometry, not a real map.
+Flagged this limitation to the user rather than silently proceeding as if the repo had been read.

+**Found the existing toggle was backwards**: `mapGen` ("Generated Plans") was rendering the real (fabricated-geometry) map content, while `mapIngested` ("Ingested Data") was a permanent stub ("No ingested data for this cycle").
+Since this build has no DS-optimiser (`d.runs` is always empty), the correct assignment is the reverse — confirmed by explicit user instruction this pass.
+Swapped: **Generated Plans is now always the blank state**; **Ingested Data now shows the real content**.

+**Full rewrite of `mapVals()` and the `isMap` JSX block** (both replaced entirely rather than patched, given how much of the old structure — `mapPlanCards`, the SVG arc/DC-marker system, the route-summary table, `isMapPerSC` — no longer applied):
+- Ingested Data's SC list is now sourced only from SCs with a real entry in `ingestedRlhPlans` (not all of `d.scs`) — matches "show the plans ingested via Design Ingestion," not every SC in the master.
+- **No metrics on the list** — per explicit instruction, just SC code/name/zone, no Nodes/Volume/Coverage summary the way Design Review's cards show.
+- Selecting an SC renders the real Leaflet map **inline, on the same page** — a second, independent Leaflet instance (`this._netMapInstance`, separate from the standalone screen's `this._leafletMap`) so the two can't collide if both happen to be open at once (e.g. this tab plus a Design Review "Open on map" tab).
+Reuses the same real-coordinate pipeline (`computeIngestedRunMetrics` -> `buildMapRoutes`) as the standalone map — same real SC-from- SC-Master / DC-from-ingested-file coordinates, not a second synthetic system.
+- Same dropdown filters as the just-fixed standalone screen (multi-select route checkboxes, single-select vehicle dropdown, DC search) — copied the same UI approach in JSX form (the standalone screen uses plain `React.createElement`; this one uses this app's normal JSX/ `with(B)` template style, since it's part of the regular app shell, not a separate page load).
+- File ingestion UI intentionally not built here, per instruction — Design Inputs stays the only ingestion entry point.

+**Not done**: nothing else deferred for this pass — the four explicit build points (blank Generated tab, SC-wise Ingested Data list, inline map on selection, skip file ingestion) are all in.
+Untested live, same caveat as the standalone map build — no browser access this session.